BartlomiejLesniowski/Python_Exercises/README.md

-# DataSciencePortfolio
+# Python_Excercises

-A collection of my Data Science Projects
+A collection of my Python Excercises.